 - Definite/probable stent thrombosis: 0.5% vs. 0.7% (p = 0.69)

 Among patients undergoing coronary revascularization, a bioresorbable polymer sirolimus-eluting stent was noninferior at preventing target lesion failure at 12 months compared with a durable polymer everolimus-eluting stent.
 Individual outcomes of cardiac death, target vessel MI, clinically driven TLR, or definite/probable stent thrombosis were also similar between treatment groups.
-Although the trial was established to evaluate for noninferiority, the bioresorbable polymer sirolimus-eluting stent appeared to be superior to the comparator device.
+Although the trial was established to evaluate for noninferiority, the bioresorbable polymer sirolimus-eluting stent appeared to be superior to the comparator device, which persisted to 2 years of follow-up.

 Kandzari DE, Mauri L, Koolen JJ, et al. Ultrathin, bioresorbable polymer sirolimus-eluting stents versus thin, durable polymer everolimus-eluting stents in patients undergoing coronary revascularization (BIOFLOW V): a randomised trial.
-Lancet 2017;Aug 26:[Epub ahead of print].
+Lancet 2017;390:1843-52.

 Presented by Dr. David E. Kandzari at the European Society of Cardiology Congress, Barcelona, Spain, August 26, 2017.

-Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Prevention, Cardiac Surgery and Arrhythmias, Interventions and ACS, Interventions and Coronary Artery Disease
+Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Prevention, Atherosclerotic Disease (CAD/PAD), Cardiac Surgery and Arrhythmias, Interventions and ACS, Interventions and Coronary Artery Disease

 Keywords: Angina, Unstable, Acute Coronary Syndrome, Coronary Artery Disease, Drug-Eluting Stents, ESC2017, ESC Congress, Myocardial Infarction, Myocardial Ischemia, Myocardial Revascularization, Polymers, Secondary Prevention, Sirolimus, Stents, Thrombosis